mangadex-pub/haproxy/README.md

 Build scripts for HAProxy with QUIC

-**PROJECT STATUS: BETA**.
-It will generally work fine and we've been using it in production ourselves, but please be careful and pin versions explicitly for now.
-We don't exactly have time to triple check everything to never mess up (yet).
+**PROJECT STATUS: STABLE**.
+We have been using it in our own production systems for months now without issues.
+If you rely on it for critical purposes, maintain your own fork, so that a potential tagging/CI issue doesn't cause you problems.

 [[_TOC_]]